fmehrabi/FARHAD/publications.md

       <div class="details-content">

         <h4 class="publication-subheading">
-          Project Overview
+          Study Overview
         </h4>

         <p>
           This study compares Efficient Frontier Exploration and RRT-based exploration for autonomous mobile robots in unknown environments using ROS, Gazebo, and TurtleBot3 experiments.
-Both methods were evaluated in terms of exploration time and travel distance.
-RRT-based exploration generally completed the task faster and with less travel, particularly as environmental complexity increased, highlighting the value of navigation-cost and information-gain-based target selection for efficient autonomous exploration.
+The methods were evaluated in terms of exploration time and travel distance, with RRT-based exploration generally completing the task faster and with less travel, particularly in more complex environments.
         </p>